Gardens of Provence

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.

 Immerse yourself in the landscape of Matisse, Cézanne and Van Gogh, in this quiet corner of Provence.
 Rolling fields, blue skies, gorgeous villages and excellent food and wine epitomise everyone’s image of Provence, and we hope that this holiday will deliver that, and a little bit more.
-As well as sitting in the Route de la Lavande, an area steeped in the culture of lavender production, Greoux-les-Bains straddles the exquisite Luberon region, which we’ll visit on our walks, but also the mighty Verdon Gorge.
+As well as sitting in the Route de la Lavande, an area steeped in the culture of lavender production, Greoux-les-Bains straddles the exquisite Luberon region, and also the mighty Verdon Gorge.
 The Grand Canyon of France with 800m sheer cliffs sums up this area’s unspoilt countryside.
-On Mondays the traditional Provençal market at the hill-top village of Forqualquier has run for centuries and we can make our picnic lunch from delicious local bread, olives, tapenade, cheese and meats.
-Moustiere Ste Marie, deemed officially one of the prettiest villages in France, is a lovely place to celebrate our final day’s walking with a beer in one of the many pavement cafés.
+On Mondays the traditional Provençal market at the hill-top village of Forqualquier has run for centuries.
+Moustiere Ste Marie, deemed officially one of the prettiest villages in France, is a lovely place to drink a beer in one of the many pavement cafés.

 Greoux-les-Bains, a former spa town, is off the main Provençal tourist track, and is a bustling town full of local commerce.
 It has an impressive hill-top castle, reached by walking up pretty pedestrianised roads, and a smattering of tourist shops in the old town.
 There are good cafés in the pleasant central plaza in the old town.
 The hotel is 15 minutes walk from the old town.